stringer-rss/stringer/README.md

 ![](https://raw.github.com/swanson/stringer/master/screenshots/feed.png)

-The app is currently under active development, if you would like to try it out, please be aware that things are will be breaking at a rapid pace.
+The app is currently under active development, if you would like to try it out, please be aware that things may be breaking at a rapid pace.

 # Installation